 Addiction can be an ongoing struggle for many people, even after they complete an intensive treatment program; periodic relapses are not uncommon.
 Relapse-prevention planning is crucial, then, for maintaining long-term sobriety.

-Relapse occurs when a person who has abstained from using drugs or alcohol for any period of time begins to use again.
-This use may be a brief, one-time lapse in abstinence, or it may be a binge that involves large amounts of drug or alcohol use.
-In both situations, relapse does not mean you cannot get back on the road to recovery.Traditional alcohol and drug addiction treatment approaches often include a drug and alcohol relapse prevention plan in their recovery programs.
+In its simplest terms, relapse occurs when you have abstained from using drugs for any period of time and then use again.
+This use may be a brief, one-time lapse in abstinence, which is often called a slip, or it may be a binge that involves using drugs in large amounts or repeatedly.
+In either situation, relapse does not mean you cannot get back on the road to recovery.
+However, it may indicate that underlying issues are not being managed effectively or that you could benefit from recommitting yourself to your sobriety.

-- Constantly thinking about using drugs or drinking
+- Constantly thinking about using drugs

 - Quitting therapy, skipping scheduled appointments, or veering away from your addiction treatment program

 - Overconfidence or feeling as though you no longer need support

 - Being too hard on yourself or setting impossible goals

 - Abrupt or sudden changes in eating or sleeping habits, personal hygiene, or energy levels

 - Feelings of confusion, depression, uselessness, anxiety, stress, or being overwhelmed